emaphp/eMapper/README.md

 ---------------

 <br/>
-#####Entities
+#####Entities and Annotations
 Writing all your queries can turn very frustating real soon.
 Luckily, eMapper provides a small set of ORM features that can save you a lot of time.
 Entity managers are objects that behave like DAOs ([Data Access Object](http://en.wikipedia.org/wiki/Data_access_object "")) for a specified class.
 The first step to create an entity manager is designing an entity class.
 The following example shows a class called *Product*.
 This class defines 5 attributes, each one defines its type through the *@Type* annotation.
-If the attribute name differs from the column name we can add a *@Column* annotation telling the exact column name.
-As a general rule, all entities must defined a primary key attribute.
-The *Product* class sets its id attribute as primary key using the *@Id* annotation.
+If the attribute name differs from the column name we can add a *@Column* annotation specifying the correct one.
+As a general rule, all entities must define a primary key attribute.
+The *Product* class sets its **id** attribute as primary key using the *@Id* annotation.

 ```php
 namespace Acme\Factory;